JuliaLang/www.julialang.org/index.md

 In particular, all languages use the same algorithm: the Fibonacci benchmarks are all recursive while the pi summation benchmarks are all iterative; the "algorithm" for random matrix multiplication is to call LAPACK, except where that's not possible, such as in JavaScript.
 The point of these benchmarks is to compare the performance of specific *algorithms* across language implementations, not to compare the fastest means of computing a result, which in most high-level languages relies on calling C code.
 Raw benchmark numbers in CSV format are available [here](/benchmarks.csv).
-Various other Julia benchmarks, tracked over time can be found at [speed.julialang.org](http://speed.julialang.org/).

 To give a quick taste of what Julia looks like, here is the code used in the Mandelbrot and random matrix statistics benchmarks: